This is a keystone post that I update regularly as I gain new insights into life over time.

 Grades and money reign over our lives.

 Many of us spend our lives trading time for money.
-More money is better; this is a belief that many have and drives us throughout our lives: study hard, earn more and climb up the corporate ladder.
+More money is good; this is a belief that many have and drives us throughout our lives: study hard, earn more and climb up the corporate ladder.
 When we are young, we study hard for grades to go to good schools and universities.
 After we graduate, we join great companies and focus on titles, salary and power.
 Many are more focused on their career resume (LinkedIn) than their life resume.
 A career resume is having the competencies that are required of a job while a life resume is what we want and doing them.
 We may unconsciously do what we are expected to do in the rat race than we want to do.
 Hence, we can summarise aptly as:

 The “more” that was supposed to make life “better” can never be enough.
 More is not necessarily better, while “enough” is both supremely fulfilling and achievable.
 Often, we believe that there is “a way” to live lives; like everyone does.